 In urban streets, you must have seen pedestrian push button units, attached with signal poles.
 These units provide OnDemand green time for the pedestrian to cross the road safely.
 Dropped kerb units and blister tactile units helps blind, partially sighted and wheelchair users to press the button and cross the road when the signal becomes green for them.

-Technological advancement surely helps traffic engineering community and traffic signal operators to operate and maintain the traffic movement of urban traffic which the backbone of our economy.
+Technological advancement surely helps the traffic engineering community and traffic signal operators to operate and maintain the traffic movement of urban traffic which the backbone of our economy.

 Further advancement of automated cars or driverless cars, dedicated electric vehicle lanes, etc is the new and upcoming challenges for traffic signal operators.
-But that is the beauty of the civil engineering industry, its a constantly evolving industry and keen to help the society to commute safely.
+But that is the beauty of the civil engineering industry, its a constantly evolving industry and keen to help society to commute safely.

-Hope you have gained some knowledge of Traffic Signal System.
+Hope you have gained some knowledge of the Traffic Signal System.
 Please see our Traffic Signal Design Course for a complete understanding of Traffic Signal Design.

 Please see some interviews of Traffic Engineering Experts at our YouTube channel for career advice: